datawithdanny/sql-masterclass/course-content/step1.md

 ## Copy and Run a SQL Query

-To run our first query together - you can click on the code snippet below to copy a basic `SELECT` query below to your clipboard.
+To run our first query together - you can click on the right hand corner of the following code snippet below to copy a basic `SELECT` query to your clipboard.

 You can then paste it into your SQLPad interface and click on the `Run` button in the top right corner or hit `cmd` + `enter` on Mac or `control` + `enter` on Windows to run the query.